QuSpin/QuSpin/sphinx/source/example_scripts.rst

 The following Python scripts demonstrate basic and advanced functionality of QuSpin.
 In many cases, we have chosen to exhibit QuSpin's functionality, and *there may exist a more efficient approach* to obtain the same result using QuSpin.

-To run the example scripts, besides QuSpin, you have to also install `matplotlib <https://matplotlib.org/users/installing.html>`_ (e.g. by using anaconda):
+To run the example scripts, besides QuSpin, you have to also install `matplotlib <https://matplotlib.org/users/installing.html>`_ (e.g. by using pip or anaconda):

 	* **Getting started**
 		* :ref:`example_00-label`, :download:`download script <../../examples/scripts/example00.py>`